lorenzodb1/fbrefdata/docs/reference/index.rst

 .. toctree::

-   clubelo
-   espn
    fbref
-   fivethirtyeight
-   fotmob
-   matchhistory
-   sofifa
-   understat
-   whoscored

-If you would like to extend the functionality of soccerdata, you might also be interested in the following modules:
+If you would like to extend the functionality of fbrefdata, you might also be interested in the following modules:

 .. toctree::